Tom-McDermott/gr-ThumbDV/README.md

-This module implements an interface from gnuradio (and GRC) to a North West Digital Radio (NWDR) AMBE Vocoder USB Stick which contains a DVSI 3000 AMBE encoder/decodeer chip.
+This module implements an interface from gnuradio (and GRC) to a North West Digital Radio (NWDR) AMBE Vocoder USB Stick which contains a DVSI 3000 AMBE encoder/decoder chip.
-The stick implements a USB based device that emulates a serial interface at 406,800 bps.
+The stick implements a USB based device that emulates a serial interface at 460,800 bps.
 You must specify which USB interface you have the NWDR stick plugged into.
 On Ubuntu this would typically be something like /dev/ttyUSB0

 Implemented in Python 2.7, not yet using standard make/build/install method.
+To use this as is:

+1. Copy the ThumbDV.py and ThumbDV.py.xml  modules into the
+  .grc_gnuradio directory.
-To use this as is, copy the ThumbDV.py and ThumbDV.py.xml modules into the  .grc_gnuradio directory and hand-edit the path string in the XML file.
+2. Hand-edit the path string in the XML file.

 Expect this module to change as further related OOT modules are implemented.

 The gr-ThumbDV module encapsulates the interface to the NWDR USB stick so that it provides 4 interfaces: